jgilsu11/jgilsu11/README.md

 ## Hi there 👋

+😄 Pronouns: he/him

+🤔 I’m looking for help with Data Science
 <!--
 **jgilsu11/jgilsu11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.